LiskArchive/lips/proposals/lip-introduce_bft_module.md

     sort elements in activeValidators lexicographically by blsKey property bftParams.validatorsHash = computeValidatorsHashInternal(activeValidators, certificateThreshold)

-    # set the BFT parameters for the correct next height
+    # Set the BFT parameters for the correct next height
     if length(bftVotes.blockBFTInfos) > 0:
         nextHeight = bftVotes.blockBFTInfos[0].height + 1
     else:
-        # only directly after processing the genesis block we have
+        # Only directly after processing the genesis block we have
         # length(bftVotes.blockBFTInfos) == 0
         nextHeight = bftVotes.maxHeightPrevoted + 1
     bftParameters(nextHeight)=parameters

-    # update bftVotes.updateActiveValidatorsVoteInfo
+    # Update bftVotes.updateActiveValidatorsVoteInfo
     newActiveValidatorsVoteInfo = []
     for each validator in validators:
         if validator.address appears in bftVotes.activeValidatorsVoteInfo: